 - Copies of your ASCSA or AAR recommendation letters (each letter writer should forward a copy directly to the Chair; he or she does not have to include an additional letter specifically for the Hahn Committee)

-Please submit all materials via email (include “Hahn Scholarship Application” in the subject line) by February 15, 2020 to Stephen Ogumah at email@example.com
+Please submit all materials via email (include “Hahn Scholarship Application” in the subject line) by February 15, 2022 to Kiki Aranita (email@example.com).

 Recent Hahn Scholarship Winners:

 · 2017: Allannah Karas, doctoral candidate in Classics at The Graduate Center, CUNY (AAR)

 · 2017: Rian Sirkus, Latin instructor at Our Lady of Good Counsel High School, Maryland and University of Maryland, College Park (ASCSA)

 · 2016: Nicholas Cross, Baruch College, CUNY (AAR)